 - Proposal Information

 - Applicant Information

 - Applicant Demographics

 - Institutional Information

 - Partner Information (if applicable)

 - Five Critical Questions

 - 1. What is your proposed research question?
 (Up to 50 words/~250 characters)

 - 2. How will your interdisciplinary approach shed new light on the question?
 (Up to 200 words)

 - 3. How is the proposed work important for mitigating the impact of climate change on human health?
 (Up to 200 words/~1000 characters)

 - What about your outlooks/backgrounds/training gives you great insight into your research question?
 (Solo applicants should describe how they will bring in interdisciplinary viewpoints.)

 (Up to 100 words/~500 characters)

-- 5. If the proposed work is successful, how will it change future research and our understanding of how to mitigate the impacts of climate change?
+- 5. How is this work innovative and different from your usual research approach(es)?
 (Up to 100 words/~500 characters)

 - Signature of Institution's Signing Official